Strategy11/formidable-forms/readme.txt

 See all <a href="https://zapier.com/apps/formidable/integrations">Formidable Zapier Integrations</a>.

 == Changelog ==
+= 5.5.6 =
+* Repeater forms are now hidden from the list of forms to export as XML.
+* Fix: Duplicating a form action without a rich text editor would trigger a JavaScript error after succeeding.
+* Fix: Submit button style rules were not applying when using the Twenty Twenty One theme.
+* Fix: The style would not always assign properly to a form after import when importing both a new form and the style.

 = 5.5.5 =
 * Security: Added validation to URLs when installing templates and add ons to make sure that the endpoint cannot be manipulated and used for unsafe requests.
 * Security: Added a nonce and permission check when running migrations and when loading data for applications.